 Throughout his career, he collaborated with names like Ron Affif, Ray Anderson, Mike Clark, Billy Higgins, Freddie Hubbard, Taj Mahal, Frank Morgan, Poncho Sanchez, Cybill Shepherd, and Ernie Watts.

-Upon graduating from Tel Aviv University in Israel, he returned to the US and soon began touring with various ensembles, mainly in Europe and Asia.
-In 1997 he released his first record, Aluminum Forest, followed by Get Up Close in 2001, to notable critical acclaim.
-In 2005 he got his Master's degree in Afro-Latin Music from California State University Los Angeles.
-The same year he was appointed Head of the Jazz Department at the "Richard Oschanitzky" Jazz School of Tibiscus University in Timisoara, Romania, following a collaboration with Romanian bassist and violinist Johnny Bota, one of the school founders.
-In 2009 he continued his education at Stony Brook University, where he got a second Master's degree, in Classical Composition.
-He is currently a Doctor of Musical Arts in Jazz Performance from the same school, degree pursued under the guidance of Ray Anderson.
-A professor of Music Studies at Hudson County Community College and Raritan Valley Community College in New Jersey, he has developed a Latin-American Music course for HCCC.
+Upon graduating from California State University Los Angeles with a Master's degree in Afro-Latin Music in 2005, he was appointed Head of the Jazz Department at the "Richard Oschanitzky" Jazz School of Tibiscus University (currently a department of West University) in Timisoara, Romania, following a collaboration with Romanian bassist, violinist, and music researcher Johnny Bota, who was one of the school founders.
+During his residence, he established a partnership with the American Corner in Bucharest, aiming to promote jazz as an American art form, and toured Eastern Europe with various ensembles and guest jazz musicians from the US.
+In 2008, he returned to the US to continue his education at Stony Brook University, where he got a Master's degree in Classical Composition as well as a Doctor of Musical Arts degree in Jazz Performance, under the guidance of Ray Anderson.
+A professor of Music Studies at Hudson County Community College and Raritan Valley Community College in New Jersey, he developed and introduced a Latin-American Music course for HCCC,